 This past June Evan and I, along with our travel buddies – Micah and Jenna Kvidt of Wander the Map – teamed up with Happy Campers, who offers campervan rentals, to explore Iceland.
 Our 10 day trip was full of adventure, sightseeing, and plenty of laughs.
-A big thanks to L.L.Bean for setting us up with some outerwear to keep us well prepared during all the changes of weather we faced on our trip.
 Here are a few things that I learned along the way:

 The Happy Camper 3 is roomy and plenty comfortable for 4 people.
 With two large beds and enough room to stand (even for Micah who is 6’1”!), we were able to cook, lounge, and get ready for bed without stepping on each other’s toes.
 The camper really does have everything you need to live comfortably - from cooking supplies, a sink, and a small fridge, to tons of linen and everything in between, Happy Campers knows how to keep their guests, well, happy!
 For an incredibly detailed and awesome description of everything in the Happy Camper 3 - check out this blog post from Jenna!
 And for a walk-around video tour, check out our video on YouTube.